quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

   of encrypted packets).
 Examples include high-resolution event timestamps or inter-event timings, event counts, packet and frame sizes.

+* Full or partial encrypted raw packet and frame payloads, which can be used with other data sources (e.g., captures of encrypted packets) to correlate qlog data to a specific connection or session.

-* Full or partial, encrypted or plaintext raw packet and frame payloads (e.g., HTTP Field values, HTTP response data, TLS SNI field values), which can contain other sensitive information.
+* Full or partial plaintext raw packet and frame payloads (e.g., HTTP Field values, HTTP response data, TLS SNI field values), which can contain directly sensitive information.

 The simplest and most extreme form of protection against abuse of this information is the complete deletion of a given field, which is equivalent to